TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.3 Motion in the Kepler Orbit/Description.md

 <p align="center">
 <img src="assets/gui.png" alt="GUI Image" width="300">
 </p>

+### Plotting Elliptical Orbits
+I started by first making sure that I was able to plot elliptical orbits before getting too deep into the project.
+I did this by using Gauss's $f$ and $g$ functions, which are defined using the following equation.

+$$ $$

 ## Reflecting Thoughts
 Alright, so this first paragraph will center around my thoughts about reading through/learning the chapter and the next few will be about my project and other general ideas.
 Because of this, I am writing this as soon as I am done reading the section (and understanding it) so there will be a large break between this one and the next one.
 I am not entirely sure how this will work, but if I don't like it, I'll change it for next time.